 - Evaluate performance during the development of paints

 - Guarantee printing ability on consumer goods packaging

 A high-end golf club manufacturer was developing a metal golf club head that needed to bond to a composite cover.
-To hold this bond, the manufacturer pre-treated the metal with a grit-blaster.
-However, one day the surface cleanliness levels did not change like expected after treatment.
+To hold this bond, the manufacturer pre-treated the metal with a grit blaster.
+However, one day the surface cleanliness levels did not change as expected after treatment.